divine308/Tradepilot/README.md

 TradePilot provides a web-based trading interface built with React and Vite.

-The dashboard is designed to provide visibility into the autonomous trading system.
+The dashboard provides visibility into the trading system, account state, market information, positions, and AI-powered functionality.

 ### Frontend capabilities include: